Jump to:

 Etiology

-All porphyrias are inherited diseases with the exception of most cases of porphyria cutanea tarda (PCT) which requires triggers such as hepatic infection or dysfunction, often in addition to genetic predisposition.
-Inheritance may be autosomal dominant, autosomal recessive with either a homozygous or compound heterozygous mutations, or X-linked with variable expression in females in the case of protoporphyria.
-Hundreds of mutations have been identified and clinical manifestation is typically associated with 50% or more reduction of enzyme function.
-Episodes may be brought on by various environmental factors.
+All porphyrias are inherited diseases with the exception of most cases of PCT which requires triggers such as hepatic infection or dysfunction, often in addition to genetic predisposition.3 Inheritance may be autosomal dominant, autosomal recessive with either a homozygous or compound heterozygous mutations, or X-linked with variable expression in females in the case of protoporphyria.4 Hundreds of mutations have been identified and clinical manifestation is typically associated with 50% or more reduction of enzyme function.5 Episodes may be brought on by various environmental factors.5

 Epidemiology including risk factors and primary prevention

-It is estimated that less than 200,000 individuals in the United States are affected by a variety of porphyria.
-The individual prevalence of subtypes of porphyria varies dramatically.
-PCT is the most common and has prevalence of 1 in 10,000, whereas acute intermittent porphyria (AIP), has prevalence of 1 in 20,000.
-Other forms of acute porphyrias are rarer with prevalence estimates of 1 in 1,000,000 and others with less than 10 cases described in medical literature.
-All ethnic and racial groups can be affected, prevalence is higher in females and most patients present after puberty.
+It is estimated that less than 200,000 individuals in the United States are affected by a variety of porphyria.6 The individual prevalence of subtypes of porphyria varies dramatically.
+PCT is the most common and has prevalence of 1 in 10,000, whereas AIP, has prevalence of 1 in 20,000.6 Other forms of acute porphyrias are rarer with prevalence estimates of 1 in 1,000,000 and others with less than 10 cases described in medical literature.6 All ethnic and racial groups can be affected, prevalence is higher in females and most patients present after puberty.6

-Risk factors besides the genetic mutations include environmental factors promoting phenotypic expression include alcohol intake, smoking, hepatitis C virus or HIV infections, some medications, and exogenous estrogen usage.
+Risk factors besides genetic mutations include environmental factors promoting phenotypic expression such as alcohol intake, smoking, hepatitis C virus or HIV infections, some medications, and exogenous estrogen usage.3

 Patho-anatomy/physiology

-A deficiency any of the last seven enzymes in the heme biosynthesis will cause a specific type of porphyria.
-Mutations of the first enzyme in the pathway, Aminolevulinic acid synthase-2 (ALA) will cause sideroblastic anemia rather than porphyria.
-Clinical manifestations occur due to the accumulation of toxic metabolites that are not processed.
+A deficiency any of the last seven enzymes in the heme biosynthesis will cause a specific type of porphyria.7 Mutations of the first enzyme in the pathway, Aminolevulinic acid synthase-2 (ALA) will cause sideroblastic anemia rather than porphyria.7 Clinical manifestations occur due to the accumulation of toxic metabolites that are not processed.7

-Cutaneous manifestations occur as pophyrins are transported via plasma to the skin where they act as photosensitizers.
-Hepatotoxicity may be precipitated by deposition of protoporphyrin crystals in hepatocytes and bile canaliculi, promoting interference with redox mechanisms in the liver which promotes the production of cytotoxic bile.
+Cutaneous manifestations occur as porphyrins are transported via plasma to the skin where they act as photosensitizers.2 Hepatotoxicity may be precipitated by deposition of protoporphyrin crystals in hepatocytes and bile canaliculi, promoting interference with redox mechanisms in the liver which promotes the production of cytotoxic bile.2

 New onset/acute